Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 First, I wanted to continue learning about ML, but much more generally about using statistical methods and computation to solve real world problems. <a href='#aps360'>APS360 - Applied Fundamentals of Machine Learning</a> was probably my favorite course in 3rd year and continued to foster my growing interest in ML.
 I loved the professor's balance between theory and labs.
 It gave me a practical (using PyTorch) understanding of the *basic* components used to build ML architectures.

 Second, I wanted to learn more about the field of robotics.
 I didn't get a chance to study it further in university (except briefly at UTRA in my last semester), but I made an active effort during my co-op's job search to find a role that would let me explore this interest.
-This is ultimately how I ended up at JCA.
-Their job description specifically mentioned ROS2 which I wanted to gain experience in.
+This is ultimately how I ended up at JCA Technologies, where I gained experience using ROS2.

 Outside of my technical interests I was still searching for guidance on how I can apply my engineering skills to worthy real world problems.
 APS420 piqued my interest.
 The learning outcomes were on how global development was historically conducted, and what things modern frameworks of international development try to do to be better.
 It also focused on the concepts of appropriate and inclusive technologies; concepts I will certainly keep in mind when interpreting problems and designing solutions in the future.

-**What's next for Ali?**
+**What's next for me?**

 Generally I want to continue my career as a software engineer, diligently cultivating those engineering skills that are independent of  specialization.
 I also want to focus on growing my technical skills in (broadly speaking) computational statistics, computer networking, and DevOps/Automation.
 Career wise, I hope I'll get an opportunity to use these skills in a setting that lets me work on interesting and real problems, something like a public sector position.